praj107/ParcelPanel/README.md

 - Carrier catalog and detector covering Australia Post, StarTrack, DHL, FedEx/TNT, UPS, Aramex Australia, CouriersPlease, Direct Freight Express, Team Global Express, and Toll
 - External-tracker hand-off model for carriers that are not yet safe or practical to poll directly from a mobile-only client
 - WorkManager-based periodic refresh scheduling
-- Local CI assets: `Jenkinsfile`, connected pipeline, release pipeline, bootstrap Groovy, and release/version scripts
+- Local CI assets: `Jenkinsfile`, connected pipeline, release pipeline, bootstrap Groovy, and release/version scripts.
+(As a bonus)

 ## Local build